 Still, this feeling of security lasted up until we had our second son.
 We also were in the process of building a new home and having that gut feeling again, I decided I needed more insurance coverage for my family.
 That’s when I decided to buy an additional term life policy totaling $1.5 million.
 I kept the other two in force so the total coverage was $2.25 million.
 Many of you may think that this is excessive and it definitely could be, but as a 30-year-old male who wanted to make sure that his family was more than taken care of if anything happened to him, I felt it was a necessity.

-In total, my premiums for all three 30-year term life policies was roughly $2400.
+In total, my premiums for all three 30-year term life policies were roughly $2400.